 Master of Marriage and Family Therapy

-Applicants who submit a complete application on or before the early deadline will receive primary consideration for USC Rossier Scholarships.
+Applicants who submit a complete application early will receive primary consideration for USC Rossier Scholarships.

 You must create an Apply Yourself (AY) account in order to apply to a graduate program at USC.
 Please set aside 45 to 60 minutes to complete the online application.
 Alternatively, you may save your information and continue it at a later date.
 If you are applying to multiple programs (including dual degrees), you will need to create a separate account for each application you wish to submit.